ohmp/james-project/newletter.md

 # Linagora's James newsletter

 [Linagora](http://linagora.com/) have a team of developpers devoted to the James server.
 We are already contributing for a few years to the project.
-This document will try to give you information about what we recently did for the James project, and give hints about the road-map we follow.
+This document will try to give you information about what we recently did in the James project, and give hints about the road-map we follow.
 We will also try to write it regulary.

 ## Deploying James internally